robertvanmolken/oraclejet-truffle-box/README.md

 # Oracle JET Truffle Box

 This box comes with everything you need to start using smart contracts from a Oracle JET app.
-It provides a basic ballot application build using `JET`, `TypeScript`, `Webpack`, and `Web Components` to give you a complete overview of building Dapps with JET.
+It provides a basic ballot application build using `JET`, `TypeScript`, `Webpack`, and `Web Components` to give you a complete overview of building Dapps with Oracle JET.

 ## Installation